Cloud4WiSF/asherah/README.md

 # Asherah

-Asherah is an embryonic Data Lake
+Asherah is an embryonic Data Lake.
 Asherah is built on top of the [parse-server](https://github.com/ParsePlatform/parse-server) module on Express.

 Read the full Parse Server guide here: https://github.com/ParsePlatform/parse-server/wiki/Parse-Server-Guide